Skin cancer: how to check your moles

 A: Malignant melanoma is the least common but more serious form of skin cancer, which can be fatal if not caught and removed early.
 It is disproportionately high amongst young people, and people most at risk include those with pale skin who burn easily, those who have suffered past episodes of sunburn, people with many ordinary or unusual moles and those with a family history of melanoma.

 Q: Should I be worried about bothering my doctor?

 A: It’s actually a pleasurable experience to be able to tell a patient they have nothing to worry about, so people should always get a professional opinion at the first sight of any change.

 Q: Is it worth paying to have my moles mapped or screened privately?

 A: Not all screening services operate to the same standard.
 There is a real danger that not only will these unevaluated commercial “mole screening” devices over-diagnose, but that they may also under-diagnose and falsely reassure the customer, who then does not seek a referral for a changing mole.

 Therefore self-monitoring and early diagnosis by an experienced doctor would remain our advice to anyone worried about the development of skin cancer.

 The British Skin Foundation has a useful "skinformation section" with plenty of facts about skin cancer and sun safety, as well as an A-Z of skin diseases.

-To find out about other important health checks and screening programmes, browse our healthier you section.
-In addition, members of Benenden are able to use the 24/7 GP advice line, allowing them to speak to a doctor about any health concerns they may have.
+Members of Benenden are able to use the 24/7 GP advice line, allowing them to speak to a doctor about any health concerns they may have.